 It should go without saying but I’ll say it anyway.
 She took precautions on her carb-free runs.
 She ran with others, on a route close to help should she need it and carried a rescue gel – a carbohydrate source – with her just in case.

 For Weeks #5 and #6 in Phase 2, she ran carb free on her long runs.
 These were tougher because they were longer than the “down” long run but she quickly learned that these long runs are not about pace.
 They are simply about getting in time on your feet and if you get really tired, that’s good.
 You are forcing your body to burn more fat and you’ll store more carbohydrate for future runs.
 You’ll also get a hefty dose of the mental challenge that will be faced at the end of the race.
 Lynn developed a good mantra for when she was tired and soon found she could hold her pace even when she was getting very tired.
 Most importantly, her body and mind were now able to run for 2-2.5 hours carb-free.
 This boosted her confidence that her body was adapting as we wanted.

-For the final phase of her marathon training, we had two goals: Extend her carb-free long runs to her maximum duration (3-3.5 hours for her) and practice her race day nutrition strategy on the other long runs.
-In practice, this meant that one week, she did a carb-free run where she just ran for time and didn’t worry about pace.
+For the final phase of her marathon training, we had two goals: Extend her low-carb long runs to her maximum duration (3-3.5 hours for her) and practice her race day nutrition strategy on the other long runs.
+In practice, this meant that one week, she did a low-carb run where she just ran for time and didn’t worry about pace.
 On the other week, she carbed up before and during the long run, following the nutritional plan she’d implement on race day.
 This allowed her to dial in her marathon nutrition plan and she also improved the quality of the run by finishing fast, really fast, the last few miles.

 Powering to the Finish